Providing Clients with a Wide Range of Legal Services

 The passing of a loved one is often the single most difficult event for any family.
-It can be very challenging dealing with the emotional loss of a loved one and not really knowing where to turn or what to do next.
-Each person at our firm has lost someone special at one time or another – we acknowledge there are good days, and some days that aren’t.
-It is okay, we understand.
-We support families through this critical time and strive to help you navigate through the confusion (and often frustration) by handling the settlement of one’s affairs and assisting the family to ensure that the wishes of their loved one are carried out.
+It can be very challenging dealing with a loss and not knowing where to turn or what to do next.
+Every member of our team has lost someone special at one time or another – we acknowledge there are good days, and some days that aren’t.
+We support families through this critical time and strive to help you navigate through the confusion and frustration.
+We handle the settlement of affairs and assist the family to ensure that the wishes of their loved one are carried out.

-There are several types of estate administration—from small estate informal administrations to unsupervised estates (the most common) to trust administration to full-blown supervised administration with full court involvement.
-We also assist with claims paperwork for life insurance and retirement accounts, as well as prepare any necessary deeds.
+There are several types of estate administration—from informal, small estate non-probate administrations, to unsupervised probate estates (the most common), to trust administration, to full-blown supervised probate administration with full court involvement.
+We also assist with claims paperwork for life insurance and retirement accounts, as well as the preparation of any necessary deeds.

-No matter the level of assistance you need after a loved one passes, we will be able to help in all areas of estate or trust administration.
-We provide personalized, capable and compassionate guidance to help you work through this process.
+No matter the level of assistance you need after a loved one’s death, we will be able to help in all areas of estate or trust administration.
+We provide personalized, capable, and compassionate guidance to help you navigate this difficult time.

 Our focus is on the client, and our priority is ensuring that your specific estate planning goals are met.
 We believe estate planning is one of the best gifts you can give yourself and your family.
 Proper and thorough planning provides peace of mind and eliminates the need for loved ones to guess what you would want during an already stressful time.

-At its heart, estate planning governs that the transfer of your property at your death according to your wishes.
-Through proper planning, you can protect the financial well-being of a spouse, provide for your children’s educational needs, provide for the needs of a minor or disabled child, and even make gifts to charity that benefits and your family.
-Proper planning can also ensure that your estate and your beneficiaries pay minimal taxes, ensuring that your life’s work legacy goes to your family rather than the government.
+At its heart, estate planning governs the transfer of your property at your death according to your wishes.
+Through proper planning, you can protect the financial well-being of a spouse, provide for your children’s educational needs, provide for the needs of a minor or disabled child, and even make gifts to charity.
+Proper planning can also ensure that your estate and your beneficiaries pay minimal taxes, ensuring that your legacy goes to your family rather than the government.

 When guardianship becomes necessary, our firm can help your family every step of the way.
 We will take you through the process from beginning to end, and provide you ongoing assistance with periodic guardianship accountings.
 We also can serve as guardian-ad-litem in ongoing guardianship matters.